 NFL power rankings Week 1: Where all 32 teams stand after opening weekend

-NFL power rankings Week 1: Where Commanders stand after win vs. Jaguars originally appeared on NBC Sports Washington
+NFL power rankings Week 1: Where Eagles stand after win vs. Lions originally appeared on NBC Sports Philadelphia

 In typical NFL fashion, Week 1 didn’t disappoint.